deg-skeletor/skeletor-core/README.md

 ## Plugin Ecosystem
 At its core, Skeletor is just a delegator.
 Plugins do the real work.

-A typical Skeeltor plugin does one thing and one thing well.
+A typical Skeletor plugin does one thing and one thing well.
 That one thing could be anything.
 There are plugins for file copying, PostCSS, Pattern Lab, Express, Rollup, and more.
 [Go on, have a look](https://github.com/deg-skeletor).

 ## Configuration
 Skeletor needs a configuration object to tell it what tasks to run and what those tasks are comprised of.
 A sample configuration object might look like the following: